ScanMountGoat/image_dds/README.md

 Helper functions for working with the files from the [image](https://crates.io/crates/image) and [ddsfile](https://crates.io/crates/ddsfile) crates are supported under feature flags and enabled by default.

 ## Building
 Build the projects using `cargo build --release` with a newer version of the Rust toolchain installed.
 Builds support Windows, Linux, and MacOS.
-MacOS arm64 builds currently don't work due to configuration settings in intel-tex-rs-2.
+Some targets may not build properly due to a lack of precompiled ISP kernels in intel-tex-rs-2.